 The reasons for back acne can be many but the most common reason is the production of excess sebum by the oil-glands which eventually causes bacteria to proliferate along with the dead skin cells.
 This combination leads to the development of blackheads and whiteheads resulting in pimples on back and shoulder.
 Here are the factors contributing to pimples on the back –

 - Hormones – Most of the back acne or cystic acne go hand in hand with hormonal flare ups which are common during puberty, menstruation and pregnancy.
-When hormone levels are imbalanced in the body, it kicks in excess oil production leading to unpleasant back acne.
-Men also experience back acne due to excessive testosterone levels.
+When hormone levels are imbalanced in the body, it kicks in excess oil production leading to unpleasant pimples.
+Men also experience this condition due to excessive testosterone levels.

-- Hygiene – If your hormones are balanced, then hygiene might be the cause behind back acne.
+- Hygiene – If your hormones are balanced, then hygiene might be the cause behind this condition.
 If you experience regular yet modest acne in the form of blackheads and whiteheads, try to up your skincare game and prevent them.

-- Heredity – If your family members suffer from back acne, then the chances are that you are prone to getting them too.
+- Heredity – If your family members suffer from pimples on back, then the chances are that you are prone to getting them too.

-- Stress – Stress can trigger back acne indirectly by influencing the physiological functions of the body.
+- Stress – Stress can trigger pimples indirectly by influencing the physiological functions of the body.
 The hormonal imbalance due to stress might be the cause of back acne.

 - Exercise – If you tend to notice back acne after a workout, then the sweat from the exercise is to blame.
 Make sure that you do not wear tight clothes while working out.